About the Wilson Center

 CWIHP's internship appointments are generally consistent with academic semesters (i.e. Fall, Spring, Summer / three to four months); although appointments are made throughout the year for periods of varying length.
 No internship will exceed one year in duration.

 Successful applicants should have strong research and/or administrative skills; be extremely attentive to detail; be able to work independently and as part of group; be enrolled in a degree program, have graduated, and/or have been accepted to enter an advanced degree program within the next year.
-Knowledge of a foreign language (especially Albanian, Bulgarian, Czech, German, Hungarian, Korean, Mandarin Chinese, Modern Hebrew, Polish, Romanian, Russian, Serbo-Croatian or Vietnamese), is helpful.
+Knowledge of a foreign language (especially Albanian, Bulgarian, Czech, German, Hungarian, Mandarin Chinese, Polish, Romanian, Russian, or Serbo-Croatian), is helpful.

 This internship with the Cold War International History Project is unpaid, though we do offer interns the opportunity to earn academic credit in accordance with their programs' requirements.
 As a general rule, our office is looking for individuals who can work between 14 and 35 hours/week.